 In June 1998, FAA began testing a new compensation plan called core compensation, which replaced the traditional grade and step base pay method with a structure of pay bands, the value of which were determined by comparison with similar jobs in government and private industry.
 The program also linked compensation with performance.
 On April 23, 2000, FAA transferred approximately 6,500 employees into the core compensation system.

 On September 11, 2001, nineteen radical Islamic extremists with the group al Qaeda penetrated security at three major airports, seized four U.S. domestic airliners, and turned three of the aircraft into missiles that destroyed the World Trade Center in New York City and damaged the Pentagon in Arlington, Virginia.
 Passengers on the fourth plane fought the hijackers, causing the plane to crash in a Pennsylvania field.
 To prevent any further hijackings, FAA immediately put a ground stop on all traffic for the first time in U.S. aviation history.
+In the overnight hours of September 11, members of FAA's Flight Standards Service developed an initial lead identifying the names of potential hijackers and provided those names to the FBI.
 The tragic events of this day radically changed the FAA.
-On November 19, 2001, the president signed the Aviation and Transportation Security Act, which among other provisions, established a new agency responsible for aviation security — the Transportation Security Administration (TSA), within DOT.
+On November 19, 2001, the president signed the Aviation and Transportation Security Act, which among other provisions, established a new agency responsible for aviation security – the Transportation Security Administration (TSA), within DOT.
 FAA remained responsible for aviation security until February 13, 2002, when TSA took over those responsibilities.
-The November 2002, passage of the Homeland Security Actmoved TSA into the new Department of Homeland Security on March 1, 2003.
+The November 2002, passage of the Homeland Security Act moved TSA into the new Department of Homeland Security on March 1, 2003.

 In April 2000, President Clinton signed into law the Wendell H. Ford Aviation Investment and Reform Act for the 21st Century, which contained a provision mandating the appointment of a chief operating officer.
-In a December executive order, the president directed FAA to create a performance-based organization that focused solely on efficient operation of the air traffic control system.
+In a December executive order, the president directed FAA to create a performance-based organization that focused solely on efficient operation of the ATC system.